 4. Museu Picasso

-The famous painter Pablo Picasso, a native of Malaga, considered Barcelona his city and it is here that today the museum houses the largest collection of his works (3,800) in a complex of buildings dating from the 13th-15th centuries in the La Ribera district.
+The famous painter Pablo Picasso, a native of Malaga, considered Barcelona his city.
+Today, the museum houses the largest collection of his works (3,800) in many buildings dating from the 13th-15th centuries in the La Ribera district.